When life gives you a box of cherries (Flathead Cherries) – story from Polly

 Vanilla ice cream

-In a small dish, combine water with sugar and cornstarch.
-In a skillet, heat cherries with cornstarch mixture over moderate heat, until thick and clear.
+with cornstarch mixture over moderate heat, until thick and clear.
 Add Kirsch just before serving.
-Scoop vanilla ice cream into cocktail glasses or dessert dishes and spoon cherries down over ice cream.
-Serves 6.
+Scoop vanilla ice cream into cocktail glasses

 Sweet Cherry Blondies